rizkysaputra4/investpocket/README.md

 # Goldpocket

-Visit [https://goldpocket.herokuapp.com/](https://goldpocket.herokuapp.com/) for the app Demo wait time is about 40-60 seconds to start the server.
+Visit [https://goldpocket.herokuapp.com/](https://goldpocket.herokuapp.com/) for the app Demo.

+waiting time is about 40-60 seconds to start the server.

 ## Sample Result